How We Benchmark LLMs

 3. Quality Assessment & Scoring

-We use an LLM (OpenRouter) to evaluate model responses across multiple dimensions.
-Each scenario has 4 dimensions weighted to emphasize what matters most for that task type.
+We use an LLM to evaluate model responses across multiple dimensions.
+Each scenario has specific evaluation criteria designed to measure what matters most for that task type.

 How Scoring Works